monarrk/sunshine/README.md

 ```

 ### Compile
-**COMPILING HAS BEEN DONE ON LINUX MINT TESSA.
+**COMPILING HAS BEEN TESTED ON LINUX MINT TESSA.
 ANY OTHER OPERATING SYSTEMS MIGHT HAVE FAULTY RESULTS**

 You also need the following dependancies installed to compile:
 1. llvm (for llc)
 2. rply